Common Confusion Regarding Aviation SMS Training

 - Ensuring that the materials are available on your aviation SMS software, and that each role can access relevant materials.

-For example, with software, you might link to a particular document in your software, whereby employees will click the link and the document will download onto the device they are using for training.
+For example, with software, you might link to a particular document in your software, such as a quiz, whereby employees will click the link and the document will download onto the device they are using for training.
 Or with point-solutions, you will direct each employee to the relevant document on the server to review.

 Once you have training materials organized, you will need to decide when and how training is completed;